The purpose of this policy

 We request that you keep your personal information as current as possible.
 If you feel that information about you is not accurate or your details have or are about to change, you can:

-- call us on 0408 011 193 and we will correct or update your personal information or
+a. call us on 0408 011 193 and we will correct or update your personal information or

-- email us at firstname.lastname@example.org
+b. email us at contribute@hillstohawkesbury. com.au

 If you make a request to correct your personal information, we will:

-- if reasonable and practicable, correct the information in the manner requested.
+respond to your request within a reasonable period and if reasonable and practicable, correct the information in the manner requested.

 If we refuse a request to correct personal information, we will:

 give you a written notice setting out the reasons for the refusal and how you may make a complaint and take reasonable steps to include a statement with your personal information we refuse to correct.

 We reserve the right to charge you reasonable expenses for making a correction to your personal information, for example, a fee for photocopying relevant information.

-ensure that the personal information that we hold, use or disclose is, with regard to the relevant purpose, accurate, up to date, complete and relevant and secure your personal information while it is being held by us.
+ensure that the personal information that we collect is accurate, up to date and complete ensure that the personal information that we hold, use or disclose is, with regard to the relevant purpose, accurate, up to date, complete and relevant and secure your personal information while it is being held by us.
 We will take reasonable steps to protect personal information from:

 misuse, interference and loss and unauthorised access, modification or disclosure.

 Electronic information is protected by various security measures (including encryption and password protection) and physical paper files are stored in a secure location.
 Personal information is de-identified where appropriate.
 Data protection includes the use of password access areas and secure servers.

-You acknowledge that the security of communications sent by electronic means or by post cannot be guaranteed.
+You acknowledge that the security of communications sent by electronic means or by post can not be guaranteed.
 We cannot accept responsibility for misuse, loss or unauthorised access to your personal information where the security of information is not within our control.
 If you suspect any misuse or loss of your personal information please contact us immediately.

 We will take reasonable steps to destroy or de-identify any personal information held by us if we no longer need to hold the information for the purpose it was collected and we are not otherwise required by law to retain the information.

-If you have a complaint about how we collect, use, disclose, manage or protect your personal information, or otherwise consider there may be a breach of the Privacy Act or the APPs, please contact us in writing.
+If you have a complaint about how we collect, use, disclose, manage or protect your personal information, or otherwise consider there may be a breach of the Privacy Actor the APPs, please contact us in writing.

 We treat all complaints seriously and intend to resolve your complaint within a reasonable timeframe, usually 14 days or otherwise as soon as practicable.
 However, in some complex cases, resolution may take longer.